dismembering/pekoralimsniper/README.md

 ## Troubleshooting:
 - If you encounter errors, you may need to manually obtain a CSRF token.
-- In case the seller starts validating CSRF tokens, you might need to implement a function to fetch them for every request.
+- In case Shika starts validating CSRF tokens, you might need to implement a function to fetch them for every request.

 No hidden malware—feel free to inspect the code.

-written by chatgpt
+readme written by chatgpt